---No lewd, vulgar, obscene, or suggestive depictions of sex, violence, drugs or drug related items, alcohol or alcohol related items, tobacco, profanity, death, satanic themes, nudity, hate slogans or pictures, swastikas, pentagrams, or gang related/affiliated materials (described as, but not limited to: dress/ornaments as deemed inappropriate by school administrators) shall not be worn or displayed at any time by any student.
+1. Lewd, vulgar, obscene, or suggestive depictions of sex, violence, drugs or drug related items, alcohol or alcohol related items, tobacco, profanity, death, santanic themes, nudity, hate slogans or pictures, swastikas, pentagrams, or gang related / affiliated materials (described as, but not limited to: dress / ornaments as deemed inappropriate by school administrators) shall be worn at any time.